 For life insurance programs, revenue is recognized when due and liabilities are recognized for unpaid insurance claims and future policy benefits.
-The liability for future policy benefits represents the expected present value of future claims to be paid to, or on behalf of, existing policyholders, less the expected present value of future net premiums to be collected from those policyholders.
-Life insurance programs are disclosed in Note 12-Federal Employee and Veteran Benefits Payable.
+The liability for future policy benefits represents the expected PV of future claims to be paid to, or on behalf of, existing policyholders, less the expected PV of future net premiums to be collected from those policyholders.
+Life insurance programs are disclosed in Note 13-Federal Employee and Veteran Benefits Payable.
+See Note 16-Insurance and Guarantee Program Liabilities for additional information.